Polyphenol oxidase

 The amino acid tyrosine contains a single phenolic ring that may be oxidised by the action of PPOs to form o-quinone.
 Hence, PPOs may also be referred to as tyrosinases.

-Common foods producing the enzyme include mushrooms (Agaricus bisporus), apples (Malus domestica), avocados (Persea americana), and lettuce (Lactuca sativa).
+Common foods producing the enzyme include mushrooms (Agaricus bisporus), apples (Malus domestica), avocados (Persea americana), banana (Musa (genus)), and lettuce (Lactuca sativa).
+Fruits high in flavan-3-ols, but low in PPOs (notably berries) are commonly combined with banana in smoothies, resulting in reduced bioavailability of flavan-3-ols and other polyphenols.

 Structure and function

 PPO is listed as a morpheein, a protein that can form two or more different homo-oligomers (morpheein forms), but must come apart and change shape to convert between forms.
 It exists as a monomer, trimer, tetramer, octamer or dodecamer, creating multiple functions.

 In plants, PPO is a plastidic enzyme with unclear synthesis and function.
 In functional chloroplasts, it may be involved in oxygen chemistry like mediation of pseudocyclic photophosphorylation.

 Enzyme nomenclature differentiates between monophenol oxidase enzymes (tyrosinases) and o-diphenol:oxygen oxidoreductase enzymes (catechol oxidases).
 The substrate preference of tyrosinases and catechol oxidases is controlled by the amino acids around the two copper ions in the active site.